 Political instability in the Democratic Republic of Congo (DRC) where currently, 60 percent of the world’s cobalt supply is sourced, remains an ongoing problem, yet despite this and a tipping point over cobalt supply and demand that is predicted to be just three years away, there remains a good deal of momentum behind advanced battery technology.

 Support and collaboration

-In order for this momentum to succeed however, it will require government support and funding, as well as a great deal of collaboration between not only the businesses that have staked their claims in this space, but also the nations that see advanced battery technology as a viable solution for future transportation requirements.
+For this momentum to succeed, however, it will require government support and funding, as well as a great deal of collaboration between not only the businesses that have staked their claims in this space but also the nations that see advanced battery technology as a viable solution for future transportation requirements.

 Change is coming and while it might be more gradual than some analysts and BEV enthusiasts initially predicted, we are going to need to be prepared for it.

-Getting back to NATTbatt, while discussions have brought a number of key topics to the fold, there has been a strong emphasis on doing this from a U.S.-only perspective, given that many of the startups involved are U.S.-based.
-In order to succeed however, we need to look beyond individual borders and view this as both a North America and worldwide initiative.
+Getting back to NATTbatt, while discussions have brought several key topics to the fold, there has been a strong emphasis on doing this from a U.S.-only perspective, given that many of the startups involved are U.S.-based.
+To succeed, however, we need to look beyond individual borders and view this as both a North American and worldwide initiative.